Chicago Speeding Ticket Lawyer

 When you’re accused of speeding, it can leave you with some serious penalties if you don’t fight back.
 If you’re facing a ticket, reach out to a Chicago attorney for the help you need to try getting your ticket dismissed.

 You might not have realized or thought you were going over the speed limit, until an officer pulled you over and gave you a speeding ticket.
 Now, you’re facing severe consequences if you don’t fight back now and get your charges dismissed.

 If you’ve been pulled over for a speeding violation in Chicago, you may need help fighting to get your ticket dismissed.
 Fortunately, that’s what our lawyers at Chicago Trusted Attorneys can provide.
 We know how tough it can be to overcome your speeding ticket, so your Chicago speeding ticket lawyer will work to help you avoid the harsh penalties a speeding ticket can bring.

 Points and Penalties for Speeding in Chicago, Illinois

 If you don’t fight your speeding ticket, the penalties can be high.
-A speeding ticket in Chicago can be worth more than one hundred dollars for even minor speeding violations.
+A speeding ticket in Chicago can cost more than $200 for even minor speeding violations.
 Unfortunately, those tickets can be expensive, making it difficult to recover after a ticket.

 Worse, the points a speeding ticket puts on your driver’s license can add up.
 If you accrue too many of these points, your license could be suspended.
 That leaves you without the transportation you may rely on every day.

 Long-Term Financial Costs of Speeding Tickets

 Worse, the financial costs can add up over time.
 For example, a license suspension may require a fee to get your license back, adding to the fines you’ve already paid.
-After that, though, you might see a change in your insurance policy, too.
+After that, you might see a change in your insurance policy, too.